cloudfoundry/diego-release/examples/aws/OPTIONAL.md

 Once you've successfully deployed a SQL-backed Diego, you may want to remove the now-idle etcd jobs from your database cluster to save on infrastructure costs.
 Once the database VMs are free of etcd jobs, they do not need to be deployed with write-optimized disks.

-To remove etcd from your deployment, just supply the manifest generation scripts with the `-x` flag.
+To remove etcd from your deployment, invoke the manifest-generation script with the `-x` flag:

 ```bash
 cd $DIEGO_RELEASE_DIR